alcionai/corso/docs/docs/tutorial.md

     --email-subject <portion of subject of email you want to recover>
 ```

-The output from the executed command above should display a list of any matching emails.
+The output from the command above should display a list of any matching emails.
 Note the ID
 of the one to use for testing restore.

 When you are ready to restore, use the following command: